CODAIT/stocator/README.md

 Stocator COS connector expose "fs.cos." keys prefix.
 For backward compatibility Stocator also supports "fs.s3d" and "fs.s3a" prefix, where "fs.cos" has the highest priority and will overwrite other keys, if present.

 #### COS Connector configuration with IAM
 To work with IAM and provide `api key` please switch to the relevant `ibm-sdk` branch depends on the Stocator version you need.
-For example for Stocator 1.0.21 release, switch to `1.0.21-ibm-sdk`, for Stocator master `1.0.22-SNAPSHOT`, switch to `1.0.22-SNAPSHOT-IBM-SDK` and so on.
+For example for Stocator 1.0.24 release, switch to `1.0.24-ibm-sdk`, for Stocator master `1.0.25-SNAPSHOT`, switch to `1.0.25-SNAPSHOT-IBM-SDK` and so on.

-You will need to build Stocator manually, for example using 1.0.21-ibm-sdk branch:
+You will need to build Stocator manually, for example using 1.0.24-ibm-sdk branch:

 	git clone https://github.com/SparkTC/stocator
 	cd stocator
 	git fetch
-	git checkout -b 1.0.21-ibm-sdk origin/1.0.21-ibm-sdk
+	git checkout -b 1.0.24-ibm-sdk origin/1.0.24-ibm-sdk
 	mvn clean install –DskipTests

+You now need to include the `target/stocator-1.0.24-SNAPSHOT-IBM-SDK.jar` into class path of Spark.
+Follow section Using Stocator without compiling Apache Spark

 ##### Configure Stocator